quat1024/PSIonic-Upgrades/README.md

 Build status
 ============

-***DON'T EVEN TRY!!!!!!***
+Still needs *lots* of work before compilation can happen (let alone not crashing LMAO)

 What in heck
 ============

-I miss Psionic Upgrades but I'm not comfortable dealing with Kotlin, and I'd rather not deal with the changes in LibLib since then anyways.
-So I am rewriting the whole mod in Java and removing the LibrarianLib dependency.
+I miss Psionic Upgrades but I'm not comfortable dealing with Kotlin.
+So I rewrote the mod in Java.

-The repo is a bit of a mess, on purpose - I'm renaming each Kotlin file as I port it from `TheFile.kt` to `TheFileKt.kt`, and creating a new `TheFile.java`, so I can crossreference the original Kotlin source if need be.
-When I've ported every file, I will remove all the Kotlin files.

-This is a weird way of working, and yes, it's dumb.

 Original README feature list
 =============================